Yorkville students observe the solar eclipse

 Sixth grade teacher Suzi Read’s science class created models of eclipses under their desks using different sized sports balls and flashlights, to better understand what they were seeing.

-After viewing the eclipse, Gutierrez said he thought seeing the transformation was really cool, but was a little disappointed that it didn’t get as dark as he had hoped.
+After viewing the eclipse, one student said he thought seeing the transformation was really cool, but was a little disappointed that it didn’t get as dark as he had hoped.

 The eclipse viewing at District 115 schools was made possible by the Yorkville Educational Foundation, which bought 8,000 pairs of viewing glasses for students and staff across the district.